northtuso/Recentify/README.md

 * Pulls your 25 most recently saved (liked) songs on Spotify
 * Replaces the contents of a designated playlist with those 25 tracks
-* Runs every 10 minutes in the cloud (no app or MacBook required)
+* Runs every hour in the cloud (no app or MacBook required)

 ---